 York City Walls are open daily from 8 am to dusk, but are closed in icy conditions, for safety reasons.

-Pro Tip: Book a weekend in York in March/April to see the ramparts ablaze with swathes of daffodils.
+Book your weekend in York in March/April to see the ramparts ablaze with swathes of daffodils.

 How to Get There: There are 12 access points for the walls around the city.
 From the train station, cross the road, then turn right and follow the wall for two minutes to find the steps up to the wall.